Safework SA prosection continues.

 ‘we cannot imagine the suffering and the hurt that this tragic event has brought into their lives’.

-There was no need to ‘imagine’ as the victim impact statements were read out during the court appearance, and included in my letter to the school and church.
-Imagination is required when you ignore the facts and stay away from the victim.
+There was no need to ‘imagine’ as the victim impact statements were read out during the court appearance and included in my letter to the school and church.
+Imagination is required when you ignore the facts and avoid the victim.

 Desire is good, but actions are better.